-But that’s not the question we should really be asking.
-The real question is why do we need to brand ourselves at all?
+But that’s not the question we should be asking.
+The real question is Why do we need to brand ourselves at all?

-I’ve been thinking about this one for a while, so here’s what I’ve got:
+I’ve been thinking about this one for a while, and here’s what I’ve got:

-First off, if we don’t define our brand, other people will do it for us, which may look hugely different than we expect.
+First off, if we don’t define our brands, other people will do it for us, and that might not be a good thing.

 If we’re going to stand out the way we truly want, branding is something we can’t afford to overlook.

 Branding with purpose and intention will help us attract more of the right people to our blog.